secretnodes/secretnodes.org/docs/tutorials/deploy-eth-node.md

 Going forward you should only need to run the 2nd command to launch your eth node.

 > Note : If you run into permissions issues, be sure that you've already followed either the NUC or Vultr guide I have exactly and be sure you are using ubuntu Server 18.04.
 You must use a correctly permissioned user account that has access to docker, which our guides walk you through.
-To further troubleshoot try searching your issue on a popular search engine, asking someone in the community for assistance, or if you have followed our guides exactly.
+To further troubleshoot try searching your issue on a popular search engine or asking someone in the community for assistance.